 Contact Collin at email@example.com

 HAMZAH KHAN is a sophomore in the School of Diplomacy and International Relations minoring in Arabic and History.
 He is a research assistant for the DiploLab, an associate producer for the Global Current, and a member of the Seton Hall United Nations Association.
 His interests include nationalism, decolonization, and international security.

 Contact Hamzah at firstname.lastname@example.org

 Campus News Editor

-LAUREN-MARIE DIAWATAN is a sophomore double-majoring in Diplomacy & International Relations and Philosophy.
-She is a member of the Diplomacy Cohort within the Buccino Leadership Institute as well as a member of the Honors Student Advisory Board.
+LAUREN-MARIE DIAWATAN is a junior double majoring in Economics and Philosophy with a minor in International Relations.
+Besides her role at the Envoy, she is also a member of the Honors Student Advisory Board.
 Her interests include international law and global health.

 Contact Lauren-Marie at email@example.com

 KATHERINE DORRER is a freshman in the School of Diplomacy and International Relations, pursuing a double major in philosophy and minoring in Spanish.
 She is a member of the Buccino Leadership Institute within the Diplomacy Cohort and is an active member in the Seton Hall Model United Nations Association, Girl Up SHU, and Women in Leadership.
 In addition, Katherine is the Freshman Officer for the Undergraduate Diplomacy Student Association and part of the Strategic Communications Team of the Buccino Leadership Institute.
 Her interests include international security within the MENA region, climate change, and human rights.